jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 ### <span style="color: green">A. Good</span>
 * Do not use `OUTER` in the `JOIN` keywords (e.g. `LEFT OUTER JOIN`)
 * Do not use the "old" style of joining tables where all tables are listed in the `FROM` statement and then joined in the `WHERE` statement.
-* The join condition (`ON` keyword) should be on a separate line from the table with one indentation.
+* The join condition (`ON` keyword) should be on a separate line from the table with one (1) indentation.
 * If the join has more than one condition to join on, each subsequent condition should align with the `ON`.
+* The join condition should be ordered:
+    * The table you are joining "from"
+    * The &lt;operator&gt;
-* The ordering of the table in the join condition should be: table you are joining from &lt;operator&gt; table you are joining to
+    * The table you are joining "to"

 <pre>
 SELECT